eosphere/Antelope-Technical-How-To/articles/hyperion/build-hyperion-software-components.md

 After all Hyperion Software Components are built and provisioned you can now proceed to configuration.

-The next  **WAX Hyperion Full History**  guide will walk through the technical configuration of each component.
+The next  **Hyperion Full History**  guide will walk through the technical configuration of each component.